 The group is also at the prototyping stage for a new software tool that allows researchers to manage bioinformatics research in a secure and auditable computing environment that is compliant to FDA standards.
 This research stems from requirements gathering from over 100 bioinformatics active researchers.
 With this software biotechnology professionals will be able to construct workflows and research outputs for genomic research on any computer or mobile device that is connected to the Internet.

-In addition to being an active research team, the CIT bioinformatics group is also actively involved in progressing the teaching of this new discipline within the Institute – one of the major movements in this direction is the establishment of a new taught masters (MSc) in computational biology; an interdisciplinary field in which students will be exposed to the most up-to-date training in computing and biology.
+In addition to being an active research team, the MTU bioinformatics group is also actively involved in progressing the teaching of this new discipline within the University – one of the major movements in this direction is the establishment of a new taught masters (MSc) in computational biology; an interdisciplinary field in which students will be exposed to the most up-to-date training in computing and biology.

 (L to R) Professor Victor Jongeel, Dr Roy Sleator and Dr Paul Walsh at the Genomics Institute of University of Illinois at Champagne Urbana.